hsaghir/hsaghir.github.io/src/content/posts/2016-01-15-pyramid-principle-writing.md

 A good document has the shape of a pyramid:

-- At the **apex** is a single idea — the answer to the question your piece is really asking.
+- At the **apex** is a single idea, the answer to the question your piece is really asking.
 - Each level below is a group of supporting points that together answer a specific question raised by the level above.